CenturyLinkCloud/PublicKB/Blueprints/failed-to-open-remote-powershell-connection.md

 }}}

 <h3>Description (goal/purpose)</h3>
-<p>Your Windows Server must be properly configured in order for PowerShell based blueprints to successfully run against it. &nbsp;Most images are already configured properly, however if you receive an error about failing to open the Remote PowerShell connection,
+<p>Your Windows Server must be properly configured in order for PowerShell based blueprints to successfully run against it.
+Most images are already configured properly, however if you receive an error about failing to open the Remote PowerShell connection,
   the following KB article may help you resolve the issue.</p>
 <h3>Audience</h3>
 <ul>